 - 13. Under the Actions pane, highlight Garage Door. - 14.
-Click the Commands tab. - 15.
-Select the Toggle the Garage Door radio button.
+Click the Commands tab.

+- 15. Select the Toggle the Garage Door radio button.
 The action appears in the right middle pane. - 16.
 Click and drag the green arrow to the Script pane. - 17.
 From the File menu, select Refresh Navigators.

-Try the On-Screen Navigator, MyHome app, or another Navigator to see the Custom Button you just created.
+Try the on-screen Navigator, MyHome app, or another Navigator to see the custom buttons you just created.

-5.1.12 Programming with the Scheduler Agent
+4.1.14 Programming with the Scheduler Agent

-Use the Control4[®] Composer HE Agents and Programming views to create a Scheduler agent.
-The Scheduler agent lets you schedule time on the system to trigger events.
+Use the Control4 Composer HE Agents and Programming views to create a Scheduler agent.
+This agent lets you schedule time on the system to trigger events.
 You have the flexibility to program a specific one-time event, multiple events to re-occur daily, weekly, monthly, yearly, etc.